top of page

 B i o g r a p h y | 简介

 Winnie Wong was born in Hong Kong and raised in San Francisco, CA. She started her training on the guzheng in 1982 at the age of four under the expertise of guzheng virtuoso, Ms. Weishan Liu.
-At the age of 5, she had her first debut.
-The unconditional bond between Ms. Wong, the guzheng and its culture was immediate.
+By the age of 5, she had her first debut.
+The unconditional bond between Ms. Wong, the guzheng and its culture developed immediately.
 From the beginning, she was surrounded, nurtured and inspired by the world of solo performance, ensemble, choral and orchestral music.
-Being from a Chinese immigrant family, guzheng allowed her to stay connected to her roots, but more importantly, share with the community the beauty and importance of diversity.
+Being from a Chinese immigrant family, guzheng allowed her to stay connected with her roots, but more importantly, share with the community the beauty and importance of diversity.

 Ms. Wong’s aspirations are to share and promote cultural experiences through performing arts, giving to the community and sharing with the world her love and passion for music.
-In her youth her performances were a part of universities and college concerts, Asian Arts Museum grand openings, as well as grand openings of Sacramento’s federal courthouses and SF Main Library.
+In her youth her performances were a part of universities and college concerts, celebrations for former mayors of San Francisco, Asian Arts Museum grand openings, as well as grand openings of Sacramento’s federal courthouses and SF Main Library.

 In her young adulthood, she founded the “China’s Spirit Music Ensemble” to give her growing population of guzheng disciples a “home” to share and develop their skills and understanding for the guzheng, its culture as well as an outlet to share their musical achievements.

-Through all her live performances, her audiences respond to her as a passionate and deeply captivating artist who touches the hearts, souls and transcends the senses of the listeners into a world that stretches beyond their imagination.
+Her performances transcends the hearts, souls and senses of audiences into a world that surpasses one’s imagination.
 On March 28, 2016 "Listen for Life" presented Ms. Wong with the"Musician of the Heart" award for her performances, achievements and her dedication towards bridging cultures through music and to encourage a new generation of cultural musicians!

 IMG_2285.HEIC